 - Open: Yes

-Clair Memorial UMC opened as Grove Memorial Methodist Church in 1913.
+Clair Memorial UMC opened as Grove Memorial Methodist Church in 1913 at 2120 Seward Street.
 In 1927, it was renamed Clair Memorial after a local Methodist bishop.
-Their first church was at North 22nd and Seward Street.
 In 1927, the church moved to North 22nd and Miami Streets near the present-day 24th and Lake Historic District and was renamed Clair Memorial.
 In 1956, Clair moved to 2443 Evans Street in the Kountze Place neighborhood, and stayed there for almost 30 years.
 In 1983, Clair Memorial United Methodist Church moved to 5544 Ames Avenue in the Fontenelle View neighborhood, and continues operating there now.

 The church has led the North Omaha community in countless social justice, civil rights and social activities.
 It is one of the oldest Black churches in Omaha today.